AndroKev/rss2gmail/README.md

 rss2imap
 ========

-An adaptation of rss2email that uses GMAIL directly.
+An adaptation of rss2email that uses GMAIL directly (with the help of feedparser)

 Based on [rcarmo](https://github.com/rcarmo/rss2imap)

 # Main Differents to rss2imap:
 - works only with gmail